cdelcastillo21/ParFlow-TACC/README.md

 - Job output: `<job_name>.o<job_id>`
 - Job errors: `<job_name>.e<job_id>`

-For additional support or issues, consult the ParFlow documentation or your system administrator.
+For additional support or issues, consult the ParFlow documentation.
+For issues running on TACC, reach out to carlosd@tacc.utexas.edu or open an issue at this repository.